 What Type of Investor Are You

 Whether you are the IL ABLE Account Owner or an Authorized Individual, you have choices about how to allocate money in an IL ABLE Account.
-There are seven Investment Options: six Target Risk Options and the Checking Account Option.
+There are eight Investment Options: seven Target Risk Options and a Checking Account Option.

 Ask yourself these questions to help you decide: